mankra/ossbig2024/README.md

 ### Workbooks and Repositories

-- Modified IDEA Plugin (Branch KRM) to work with LLMs: https://github.com/mankra/llm-intellij
+- Modified IDEA Plugin (Branch KRM) to work with LLMs.
+Builded versions are in the OSSBIG cloud: https://github.com/mankra/llm-intellij

 #### CUDA